UANATACA/SIGNBOX-REPO/signbox_gui.md

 # How it works
 <div style="text-align: justify">
-SignBox Optimizer is a server system exposing http RESTful APIs by means of which, business applications are enabled to require the digital signature of files batch.
+The service is given with SignBox Optimizer that is a server system exposing http RESTful APIs by means of which, business applications are enabled to require the digital signature of files batch.
+<br></br>
+SignBox Optimizer performs the most computationally expensive workload of the signature process, thus reducing the data traffic on the local network and make the most of the cryptographic hardware acceleration.
+The documnets to be signed are processed in the customer business layer and are not send to Uanataca Services, instead is sent a hash of the document created using a hash algorithm.
+For environments demanding high performance, SignBox can be coupled with a pool of SignBox Optimizer.
+<br></br>
 The system provides options for several digital signature formats including time stamping and long term validation.
-<br></br>
-For environments demanding high performance SignBox can be coupled with a pool of SignBox Optimizer, a component performing the most computationally expensive workload of the signature process, thus reducing the data traffic on the local network and make the most of the cryptographic hardware acceleration.
-Signature keys are stored remotely at Uanataca Trusted Service Center.
+The signature is performed in Uanataca Trusted Service Center where signature keys are secure remotely stored.
 </div>
 <br></br>